 A Quaker Meeting in Camas, WA

 Simplicity.
 Simplicity challenges consumerism, clutter, and busyness.
 It turns us inward.
-It is mindful of not letting our possessions become barriers to our relationships.
+It prevents our possessions from becoming barriers to our relationships.
 It encourages restraint.
 It helps us be present to one another.

 Integrity.
-Integrity encourage coherence between what we belief and what we practice.
+Integrity encourages coherence between what we belief and what we practice.
 It encourages kind and clear truth-telling.
 It often means confrontation.
-It encourages us to articulate what we believe and why we believe it but to be open to changing our mind or learning something new.
+It encourages us to articulate what we believe and why we believe it but to be open to changing our minds or learning something new.

 Community.
 Community reminds us that we need each other.
 We need care, collaboration, and the guidance of others.
 Group discernment is essential.
 There is power in gathering together.
 Dialogue is crucial.
 Our loving and just action is even more powerful when we collaborate.
 We all have unique gifts and perspectives that enrich the entire congregation and world.

 Equality.
 All are made in God’s image.
 There is “that of God” in every person.
-Equality reminds us to include all and respect all opinions.
-To work for social justice.
+Equality reminds us to include all and respect all opinions, particularly people whose voices have been traditionally ignored or muted.
+Equality prompts us to work for social justice.
 To liberate and empower.
 To make space for others.
 To reject discrimination, challenge prejudices, and be mindful of our privilege.

 Stewardship.
 Our lives are gifts from God.
 Others are gifts.
 The earth is a gift.
 Stewardship encourages us to be responsible with what we’ve be given and whom we’ve given.
 We are not simply our own but belong to others.
 We recognize how self-care impacts care for others.
-We are mindful of how our lifestyles impact the earth and future generations and seek to care for the earth.
+We seek to be mindful of how our lifestyles impact the earth, our global neighbors, and future generations and seek to care for the earth.